kubemq-io/kubemq-bridges/README.md

 ### Config file

-KubeMQ Bridges loads configuration on startup.
-Configuration file is a yaml file contains definitions for bindings of Sources and Targets.
+KubeMQ Bridges loads configuration file on startup.
+The configuration file is a yaml file that contains definitions for bindings of Sources and Targets.

-Default config file name is config.yaml and KubeMQ bridges search for this file on loading.
+The default config file name is config.yaml, and KubeMQ bridges search for this file on loading.

 #### Structure